cgarduno1garduno/Basic-Python-Scripts/README.md

 #### Content comes from:

-- Coursera: Programming for Everybody (U. of Michigan)
+- Codecademy: Calculate Grades
 - Coursera: Python Data Structures    (U. of Michigan)
-- Codecademy: Student Becomes the Teacher
+- Coursera: Programming for Everybody (U. of Michigan)